AI ETF Overview | AGIX | Artificial Intelligence ETF

 AGIX is an early adopter public-private hybrid ETF with direct access to private AI companies

-• AGIX is a shareholder on the market cap table of Anthropic and xAI
+• AGIX is a shareholder on the market cap table of Anthropic and SpaceX

 • The private holdings in the ETF are valued daily, in line with the ETF's daily liquidity for investors.